-Information should include author name, affiliation, city, state/province/region, and country.
-To specify individual author information, use lower case letters of the alphabet sequentially next to the author’s name and corresponding author information.
-The author information should appear immediate after the author name listing.
+Information should include author name, affiliation, city, state, province/region, and country.
+To specify individual author information, use superscript lower case letters of the alphabet sequentially next to the author’s name and corresponding author information.
+The author information should appear immediately after the author name listing.

 Corresponding author contact information

-Information should include: author name, affiliation, e-mail address, mailing address, city, state/province/region, zip /postal code, and country.
+Information should include: author name, affiliation, e-mail address, mailing address, city, state, province/region, zip/postal code, and country.
 The corresponding author should be indicated with an asterisk after his/her name in the listing of authors.
-The corresponding contact information should appear immediately after the line listing the authors’ information.
+The corresponding author’s contact information should appear immediately after the line listing the authors’ information.

 Briefly state the precise objectives of the research or study question and explanatory background.

 Clearly state the experimental methodology.
 Describe the study setting, basic design of the study, its duration, and the duration of follow-up.
 State the clinical disorder(s), important eligibility criteria, key sociodemographic features of patients, and number of participants.
 Explain the interventions (for clinical trials) or exposures (for observational trials).